opencord/abstract-olt/README.md

-make server # compiles AbstractOLT into bin directory make client # compiles a test client which exercises some of the server api functions make all # builds everything
+make server # compiles AbstractOLT into bin directory make client # compiles a test client which exercises some of the server api functions make all # builds everything make docker # builds a docker container with the AbstractOLT and client in /app
 ```
 ### Certificates
 Before running you will need to create a cert directory under bin and generate ssl certificates